 They Have a Larger and Wider Field of Vision

-You will find that most full face masks offer just under 180-degrees worth of vision.
+You will find that most full face masks offer just under the 180-degrees worth of visibility.
 This is a lot more than the bog-standard diving mask you have been using in the past.

 You’re Less Likely to Lose Your Regulator

-While many of you may not have had the experience of losing the regulator while in the watery deep, it is something that could happen when wearing a traditional scuba mask.
+While many of you may not have experienced losing your reg while on a dive, it is something that could happen when wearing a traditional scuba mask.

-As the regulator is built into a full face mask, you are unlikely to lose it.
+As the regulator accessories are built into a full face mask, you are unlikely to lose it.
 Furthermore, if you have any jaw or dental issues, you may benefit from not having to hold a mouthpiece for the duration of your dive, making these masks perfect for accessories.

 They Provide a More Secure Fit

-Due to their design, compared to the single strap you get with most standard scuba diving masks, full face scuba masks feature numerous straps that need to be fastened tightly, but comfortably around your head.
-This gives full face masks a much securer fit than traditional models.
+Due to the design of full face masks, compared to the single strap you get with most standard scuba diving masks, full face scuba masks feature numerous straps that need to be fastened tightly to your head, but comfortably around your head.
+This gives full face masks a much securer fit and seal than traditional snorkel mask models.

 Cons of Buying a Full Face Scuba Mask